gkswjdgns59/HCI_Pacific/README.md

 **Role of the page**

 - Editing information about the party.

 **Components**
 - [EditPartyInfo.js](#editpartyinfo)
 - [EditPartyNotices.js](#editpartynotices)

 **Description**
-- Edit the information if you had made mistakes or typos,
+- Edit the information if you had made mistakes or typos.

 <br/>